qdrant/examples/qdrant_101_getting_started/README.md

-Next, we'll use our payload it to search.
+Next, you will use the payload to conduct a search query.

 ### 3.3 Search

-Now that we have our vectors with an ID and a payload, we can explore a few of ways in which we can search for content when, in our use case, new music gets selected.
-Let's check it out.
+Now that you have your vectors with an ID and a payload, you can start searching for content when new music gets selected.

-Say, for example, that a new song (like ["living la vida loca"](https://www.youtube.com/watch?v=p47fEXGabaY&ab_channel=RickyMartinVEVO) by Ricky Martin) comes in and our model immediately transforms it into a vector.
+Assume that a new song (like ["living la vida loca"](https://www.youtube.com/watch?v=p47fEXGabaY&ab_channel=RickyMartinVEVO) by Ricky Martin) comes in and our model immediately transforms it into a vector.
 Since we don't want a large amount of values back, let's limit the search to a few points.

 ```python